What does the Office of Student Engagement do?

 - Learn skills that will be valuable throughout your lifetime…such as communication skills, problem solving skills, leadership development, teamwork, appreciation of differences, etc. Your engagement in student activities through the campus allow for you to learn skills that will be valuable to you throughout your lifetime - both in your work-related or career life as well as your personal life.
 Students involved in Student Government and/or clubs have an opportunity to develop communications skills and improve their problem-solving and decision making skills; students involved in leadership development programming have an opportunity to develop such skills as how to lead successful meetings, resolve conflicts amicably and discuss the issue of ethical leadership.
 Students involved in volunteer opportunities and/or athletic competition learn about teamwork and dedication to a task, while ideas such as understanding differences and valuing individuality are thread throughout the Office of Student Engagement's programming opportunities.

 - Career-based connections…people-related skills…networking opportunities and great resume enhancers!
 Finally, when the time comes to leave the university and embark on your given career choice, programs such as those offered through Career Series (in conjunction with the Office of Student Engagement) as well as the areas mentioned above will help you to be successful in the career area you have chosen.
 Business and industry today value employees that can be productive members of work teams, and who bring a broad-based experience to the work place.
 The skills you can develop through participation in aforementioned experiences - in particular the "people-related skills" or "life skills" - will serve you well in the years to come.

-Alternative Spring Break - March 2015 - New Orleans, LA
+Alternative Spring Break - March 2016 - Navajo Nation, AZ

 What types of experiences are offered?